 $100,000 plus (IT threshold: $500,000)

-Requisitions for supplies and services at or exceeding this amount require formal advertised competitive solicitation.
+Requisitions for Information Technology (IT) commodities and services at or exceeding this threshold require formal advertised competitive solicitation.
 Contact the CS&P Office for further direction.

 CSU Procurement Card Program